-We live in changing times.
-Climate change and biomass degradation are altering our world beyond recognition, and a growing global population is exacerbating the pressure on the resources that power our economies.
-Faced with these new risks and uncertainties, how can business rise to the challenge of the Crowded Planet?
-What does responsibility look like, and how could it be put into practice?
+We live in unprecedented times.
+Climate change and ecosystem collapse are altering our world beyond recognition, and a growing global population is exacerbating the pressure on the resources that power our economies.
+How should the private sector respond to the new risks and uncertainties of our Crowded Planet?

 This title is available in the SOL and GOL library collections.
 More details